 Specifies the size of the object placement area.
-When no OBSIZE is specified, the default is the size specified in the object.
+When no OBSIZE is specified, the default is the size that is specified in the object.
 If no size is specified in the object, the size of the page is used.
 The page width is as specified on the PAGEDEF or PAGEFORMAT commands, or it defaults to 8.3 inches by 10.8 inches.

-wd Specifies the width of an object placement area as a number with up to three decimal places.
-The allowable width may vary with the type of printer used and the L-units specified with the hg Specifies the height of the object placement area as a number with up to three decimal places.
-The allowable height may vary with the type of printer used and the L-units specified with the PELSPERINCH parameter on the PAGEDEF or PAGEFORMAT unit Specifies a unit of measurement for the width parameter.
+Specifies the width of an object placement area as a number with up to three decimal places.
+The allowable width might vary with the type of printer that is used and the L-units that are specified with the PELSPERINCH parameter on the PAGEDEF or PAGEFORMAT command.

+Specifies the height of the object placement area as a number with up to three decimal places.
+The allowable height might vary with the type of printer that is used and the L-units that are specified with the PELSPERINCH parameter on the PAGEDEF or PAGEFORMAT command.

+Specifies a unit of measurement for the width parameter.
 The choices are: IN, MM, CM, POINTS, or PELS.